izlley/nextsql/README.md

 # nextsql
-The next generation of database
+This is the next generation of database like spanner and foundationDB.

 ## Multi-paxos
-Implemented multi-paxos for data replication and transaction control.
+Implemented multi-paxos for data replication and RSM.

 ```
 Message flow: Multi-Paxos Collapsed Roles, start